Lazarus Angbazo

-Lazarus Angbazo (born 1962) is a Nigerian-American industrialist and business leader.
-He is the president and chief executive officer of General Electric in Nigeria.
-He is also the CEO of General Electric Grid Solutions Africa.
+Dr. Lazarus Angbazo (born 1962) is a Nigerian-American industrialist and business leader.
+Appointed in 2021, He is the Managing Director/ Chief Executive Officer of the Infrastructure Corporation of Nigeria (InfraCorp Nigeria).
+He was the president and Chief Executive Officer of General Electric in Nigeria.
+He was also the CEO of General Electric Grid Solutions Africa.
 Before assuming his role in Nigeria, where he has doubled the GE revenue in the country by over $1 billion, he led GE's regional operations between 2008 and 2012 as President and CEO, West, East & Central Africa.
 He is also the president of the American Business Council in Nigeria.
 He is also the president of GE Energy Connection Africa.

 Early life and education

 Lazarus Angbazo was born in Keffi, Nasarawa State of Nigeria into the royal family of Angbazo.
 He is a native of Eggon, from Awayi community of Wakama Development area of Nassarawa Eggon, Nasarawa State, Nigeria.
 His father, His Royal Highness late (Dr.) Bala A. Angbazo, was the Aren Eggon, the traditional ruler of the Eggon people, and his mother, Mrs. Polina Angbazo, was the queen.

 He attended Government College Keffi.
 He obtained his bachelor's degree from the Ahmadu Bello University Zaria with a First Class Honors Degree in Mathematics in 1982.
-From there he studied Industrial Engineering and Operations Research for his master's degree at the University of Iowa before taking a PhD in Corporate Finance at the New York University.
+From there, he studied Industrial Engineering and Operations Research for his master's degree at the University of Iowa before taking a PhD in Corporate Finance at the New York University.